mattischrome/console-blog/content/posts/understated-classics-14/index.md

 ---
 category: Understated Classics
-pubDate: '2011-11-07T00:00:00Z'
-tags:
-- Understated Classics
-- Bomb The Bass
-- Music
-- Electronic
-- Eleven
+date: '2011-11-07'
+slug: understated-classics-14

+tags: ["Understated Classics", "Bomb The Bass", "Music", "Electronic", "Eleven"]
 title: 'Understated Classics #14: Clear by Bomb The Bass'
-slug: understated-classics-14
 ---
 > I think it’s time to discuss your philosophy of drug use as it relates to artistic endeavour…